diegomontebruni/holder/README.md

 - **stock**: Contains the business rules of the stocks
 - **transaction**: Contains the business rules of the transactions
 - **common**: Contains the classes common to all modules

+### Software Design

+The project was developed using a mix of Clean Architecture and Port and Adapters